SherineAwad/StructureVariations/README.md

 We also use genefuse for calling gene fusions.

 The pipeline uses trimgalore and cutadapt to trim adapters.
 Align the reads using bwa mem.
 Based on the SV tool used, we either sort and index or add readgroups and mark duplicates.
-The pipeline annotates, filters and merges samples.
-As well as visualize the structure variants found into nice plots.
+The pipeline annotates, filters, and merges samples.
+As well as visualize the structure variants into nice plots.

 #### Edit the configfile